robshape/union-minui/README.md

 ### Additional FinUI features

 - Add to Favorites
-- Clear Recently Played
+- Clear "Recently Played"
-- Adjusted battery readings for 2100, 2600 and 3500 mAh batteries
+- Initial adjustment of battery readings
-- All extras included in default installation
+- Base and all extras are now included in one full release
-- Improved developer onboarding
+- Includes native installation instructions for macOS
+- Developer experience improvements

 ## Development